kanchenHeluo/ReactPagination/README.md

 # ReactPagination
-react pagination component demo with webpack, es6
+Description:react pagination component demo with webpack, es6

+Commands:
 Install: npm install
+Start Server: node express.js
-Start: npm start
+Start Client: npm start

-open browser and view: localhost:8888.  you will find the demo.
+Action: open browser and view 'localhost:8888'.  you will find the demo.

 Hint: depends on webpack-dev-server and it is hot loaded.